CaccaBOT/CaccaBOT/README.md

 # CaccaBOT Server

-This project was made to keep track of poops from every participant of a WhatsApp group designed for that purpose
+This project was made to keep track of poops from every participant of a WhatsApp group designed for that purpose.

 ## Installation